George Cathcart Woolley: Life

 Kadazandusuns, to determine what could be done to reverse the trend.

 He retired in 1932, and briefly went back to England, but decided to return to North Borneo in 1934, and it was noted that he "constantly and readily" gave his services to work in the interests of the State.
 He was awarded the North Borneo General Service Medal in 1940.
 In the pre-war period of his retirement he wrote many articles on local traditional customs, or adat.
 These were particularly important as they were the first time these adats had been formalised in writing and thereafter served as standard references for the tribes.
 In 1941 he rejoined Government service as Acting Protector of Labour and Secretary for Chinese Affairs.

 From 1942 until September 1945 Woolley was interned, along with other Allied European civilians in the Japanese internment camp at Batu Lintang, in Kuching, Sarawak.
 Despite his age, Woolley received severe beatings and other harsh treatment, including 30 days in the guard room on a diet of rice and water.
 After the war, when the guards who had mis-treated him were on trial as war criminals, Woolley refused to give evidence against them, saying to do so would only perpetuate bitterness among men.
 He lived in England briefly after the war, but returned again to North Borneo in March 1947.
 He died on 6 December 1947, and was buried at the old Anglican cemetery at Jesselton, now Kota Kinabalu.

+Woolley was "a confirmed bachelor, completely inured to the attentions of the girls of the 'fishing fleet', unmarried, and sent to the colonies to find husbands."